Table of Contents

 and then quickly changes to the standard view.

-Sometimes the flash can appear so quickly that it isn’t noticed until you look for it.
+Sometimes you may not notice the flash until you actively look for it.
 So to help you spot the problem:

 The issue is minor but annoying, and we have an easy fix.
 You do not have to disable or delete any plugins.